dessiiik/dessiiik/README.md

-# Hello There 👋, I'm Fuckk 🧑‍💻
+# Hello There 👋, I'm Fuckkgu 🧑‍💻

 <!-- Background -->